ALIENS FROM OUTER SPACE, OR ANGELS?

 In summary it must be said that von Daniken has done a good service in compiling such a long list of the world’s puzzling phenomena.
 How accurate his facts are, how careful his translations of various texts, legends and myths are, etc. cannot be readily known, since most of his specific assertions are undocumented.
 Nevertheless he records a stimulating and exciting list of oddities.

-From a Biblical perspective, though, the interpretations of van Daniken proposes in both his books can only be regarded in one way – as a subtle and elaborate counterfeit of the truth.
 He has succeeded in turning the treacherous and abominable demonic activities in the days of Noah into a respectable, exciting, and intellectually feasible explanation of ancient human history.
-Multiplied pages of his books are filled with anti-Biblical, anti-God ideas.
-Sometimes they are disguised in intellectual hypothesizing; sometimes they are so blatant that the God of Israel is nothing more than a loudspeaker on an electrical communications box designed by the astronauts (the Ark of the Covenant).
+Multiplied pages of his books are filled with anti-Biblical ideas.
+Sometimes they are disguised in intellectual hypothesizing; sometimes they are so blatant that the God of [Jacob] is nothing more than a loudspeaker on an electrical communications box designed by the astronauts (the Ark of the Covenant).
 Such teachings can only rank as “doctrines of demons” (I Timothy 4:1).

 Indeed, intelligent alien beings did come to Earth from outer space.
 Yes, they did breed with human women.
-Yes, they did give birth to a new kind of offspring – not Homo Sapiens – but a part-angel, part-human, freak hybrid strain of giants; and yes they did change the course of mankind in this world.
+Yes, they did give birth to a new kind of offspring, part-human, freak hybrid strain of giants; and yes they did change the course of mankind in this world.
 In the wake of their activity, they left a legacy of unrestrained wickedness so intense that people the world over seem to have effaced its horror from their history by remembering it only as fanciful mythology of bygone golden ages.
 For this, “…God spared not the angels that sinned, but cast them into chains of darkness to be reserved unto judgment” (II Peter 2:4).